 Ironically, in the mid-1970s, around the same time that Hohner was cutting corners on the Marine Band, it was building one of the best chromatic harmonicas ever made, the Hohner Professional 2016 CBH, whose initials are taken from the name of its designer, the great Chinese classical harmonica player, Cham-Ber Huang.
 But the 2016 chromatic was a prestige project, the sort of thing companies do to give themselves street cred.
 Lost in the shuffle, temporarily anyway, were the needs of its biggest customers, blues-harp players.

 To solve the technical problem posed by the Marine Bands, Filisko and Sleigh tightened the tolerances of the slots using a technique called embossing developed by a harmonica player and customizer named Rick Epping (also referred to as sizing or burnishing, the technique essentially involves forcing the edges of the reed and the reed slot together, by hand, with a specially designed tool).
-In the late 1980s, Epping traveled to Hohner armed with a collection of old, sweet-sounding Marine Bands, and he eventually convinced the company to redesign its most popular model.
+In the late 1980s, Epping traveled to Hohner armed with a collection of old, sweet-sounding Marine Bands.
+Along with Steve Baker, who was a consultant to Hohner at the time and remains one today, Epping eventually convinced the company to redesign its most popular model.
 By then, though, there were countless poorly designed harmonicas floating around, which kept Filisko and Sleigh busy for years.

-Of course, Filisko, Sleigh, and Epping were not the only people on the planet interested in customizing harmonicas.
+Of course, Filisko, Sleigh, Baker, and Epping were not the only people on the planet interested in improving the Marine Band harmonica.
 Half a world away, in Christchurch, New Zealand, Brendan Power, who’s known for his extreme harmonica hacking and alternate tunings, was adding an 11th hole to off-the-shelf Marine Bands.
 “Most diatonic harmonicas have 10 holes and most chromatics have 12,” Power says from his home in England.
 “I take a hacksaw, chop them up, and glue them back together in different sizes.
 I’ve made quite a few 13-hole harps, my ‘lucky 13s,’ which are basically 10-hole harps with an extra octave glued on the bottom, giving me an additional low range.
 I call them stretch harps.”

 Kinya Pollard went in the other direction by reducing the size of off-the-self Hohners from 10 holes to seven.
 “I have small hands,” he says.
 “When you play amplified, you have to learn how to cup your hands around the instrument to be airtight in order to overdrive the microphone.”
 That’s the technique pioneered by Little Walter.
 “I found I wasn’t really using the top three holes on a regular harmonica, so I chopped them off.
 I call my harmonica the Mag7, short for Magnificent 7.
 Now when I play amplified, I can close my hands completely and get a very fat sound.”